monzo/docs/source/includes/_cbpii.md

 Sandbox | `https://openbanking.s101.nonprod-ffs.io/open-banking/v3.1/cbpii`
 Production | `https://openbanking.monzo.com/open-banking/v3.1/cbpii`

+## Dynamic Client Registration

+We have implemented version 3.2 of the Open Banking Dynamic Client Registration specification.
+You can find the [full specification here](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1078034771/Dynamic+Client+Registration+-+v3.2).

+You can find the appropriate URL and supported configuration in our well-known endpoints for each environment.

 ## Authentication
 As per the Open Banking specification, we use OAuth 2 and OpenID connect for authentication.
 We have implemented the redirect flow, with authentication taking place in the customer's Monzo app.